 Moxy Minneapolis Uptown is a trendy hotel that’s right in the middle of the action.
 There are restaurants, bars, and shopping all within easy walking distance.

-Vegan soul food restaurant, Trio, Vegan East, and Fig + Farro are all within about a mile radius.
-(Read all about my incredible meal at Fig and Farro <— here.)
+Vegan soul food restaurant, Trio, and Vegan East are within about a mile radius.

 And when you’re ready to kick back at the hotel, grab a drink, play a game of ping pong, or spin a record in the lobby.